 “Why not these last couple years with me?”
 I asked.
 But I knew the answer.

-“Because it is image6not something people really celebrate here in Japan as adults because they have to work.
+“Because it is not something people really celebrate here in Japan as adults because they have to work.
 It is just hard.”
 She said pitying me.
 Tokyo, Japan has amazing light shows and decorations you can see almost everywhere you go.
 The spirit of Christmas appears to be everywhere.
 But when Christmas Day comes I can feel it is different.
 It is business as usual, people work, maybe they might remember it is Christmas Day and might say “Merry Christmas”.
 But it is nothing like back home where the streets are quiet except for people traveling to visit their families, or people outside caroling.
 And it’s clear that it is not business as usual.
 Most places are closed and almost everyone is off work.
 It seems that everyone is celebrating either with family or friends, even if they don’t celebrate Christmas, they are doing something with friends or family that day.
 A feeling I miss when I’m here in Japan on Christmas Day.
 Natsuko will have to use a vacation day just to spend it with me.
 But that aside, even though I knew why we haven’t celebrated here in the past, I wanted that to change for us.

 “Yeah, I know that’s Japan’s culture.
 But I was thinking, it is not my culture.
 And your family is going to be my family.”
 I said hinting at her.